France - The Southern Coast 9 Days

 DAY 7 and 8

-• Discover Aix-en-Provence, a picturesque Provençal town brimming with delightful cafes and lively markets.
-This vibrant place, home to a famous university, feels young and cosmopolitan.
+• Discover Aix-en-Provence, a charming Provençal town full of cozy cafés and busy markets.
+With a famous university, it feels young and cosmopolitan.

 • Nightlife—Aix-en-Provence offers a sophisticated nightlife scene.
 The renowned Grand Théâtre de Provence hosts classical music shows that attract many fans.
-Additionally the narrow, charming cobblestone streets fill with jazz music from live bands playing in cozy places.
+Narrow, charming cobblestone streets fill with live jazz from cozy venues.

-• Visit Old Aix - for its gorgeous architecture, charming markets, unexpected historical flourishes.
+• Visit Old Aix - for its gorgeous architecture, charming markets, and unexpected historical flourishes.

 • Take a stroll on the Cours Mirabeau.
-This wide avenue resembles a tunnel of plane trees punctuated with fountains and lined with cafés, terraces and elegant private mansions with iron-wrought balconies.
+This wide avenue looks like a tunnel of plane trees, with fountains and cafés, terraces and elegant private mansions with wrought-iron balconies.

 • Driving time: